spencerpw/2048/README.md

 - After each slide, check if the board is full and if there are any tiles of the same value side by side.
 If not game over

+## Controls

+On Mac/PC use arrow keys.
+On a mobile device swipe up, down, left or right.
+Tap or hit enter to restart after a game over.